LoRaFYP19/omnetpp-mesh-tester/README.md

 3. Open OMNet++ and import git as a custormize FLORA project using the https://github.com/LoRaFYP19/omnetpp-mesh-tester.git

 # Description
-This is custormize Flora library
+This is custormize Flora library.
+Need to add.....